Light, leisure, football : 1878-1900

 1884 – First steam turbine

 Charles Algernon Parsons has patented the first steam turbine on Tyneside.
 Parsons, born in Ireland in 1854, is the youngest son of the Earl of Rosse and is a keen inventor.
 He currently works as a junior partner in the Tyneside firm of Clarke Chapman.
-Turbines allow wide-scale generation of electricity and Parsons will come to be known as ‘the man who invented the 20th Century’.
+Turbines allow wide-scale generation of electricity and Parsons will come to be known as ‘the man who invented the twentieth century’.

 Swan Hunter shipbuilders of Wallsend commence building steel ships.